maxxiimo/the-front-end-manifesto/foundation-markup.md

 These days most people like to just forget about IE 6, it's old, "we're not supporting it, those users need to update!" ...But here's the problem, those users are still out there, even if they don't want to be.
 Have you ever been to your local public library and checked out the super old machines people have to use there?
 I sometimes go just to see what an application I'm working on will look like in older browsers.

 So what I propose is a compromise for those of you who don't want to waste your time developing for IE 6; give those users notice and ability via [Chrome Frame][].
-Our [starter code][] by includes this by default in the [following partial][_chromeframe]:
+Our [starter code][] includes this by default in the [following partial][_chromeframe]:

     /[if lt IE 7 ]
       %p.chromeframe